Associate in Applied Science (A.A.S.)

 - The humanities elective requirement must be satisfied by completing one 3-credit conceptual humanities course that offers breadth of knowledge.
 Additional humanities electives may be conceptual or applied with a focus on skills, techniques and procedures.
 See website (http://www.jtcc.edu/humanitieselectives) for a list of approved conceptual and applied humanities electives.

-- Students entering the public or private sectors of human services may be subjected to criminal background and sex offender registry checks and a TB screening as a condition of their placement in a training/practicum site.
+- Students entering the public or private sectors of human services will be subjected to criminal background and sex offender registry checks and a TB screening as a condition of their placement in a training/practicum site.
 Students will be expected to cover any costs incurred for these procedures.
+Depending on the training/practicum site additional tests may be required.
+Plan accordingly.
 This may also be required as a condition of employment.

 - Students who are convicted felons or are on the sex offender registry in any state will not be able to secure internship sites.
 This will prevent them from completing requirements for the Human Services degrees and certificates.

-- Students planning to pursue bachelor's degrees in criminology should take a course in history.
+- Students planning to pursue 4-year degrees are encouraged to take a course in history, economics or political science.

 - Students who have strong computer skills may seek to satisfy this requirement by CLEP.